-I. INTRODUCTION
+I. Introduction

-The Civic Innovation Challenge (CIVIC) is a research and action competition designed to build a more cohesive research-to-innovation pipeline and foster a collaborative spirit between communities and researchers.
-Building on other stakeholder-engaged research programs such as NSF's Smart & Connected Communities (S&CC) program, CIVIC aims to flip the community-university dynamic, asking communities to identify civic priorities ripe for innovation and to then partner with researchers to address those priorities.
-Together, academic and civic partners leverage technical, social scientific, and civic stakeholder expertise, to make progress towards addressing the themes in the two tracks specified in this solicitation, both of which are of high priority to communities today.
+The Civic Innovation Challenge (CIVIC) is a research and action competition designed to build a more cohesive research-toinnovation pipeline and foster a collaborative spirit between communities and researchers.
+CIVIC aims to flip the community-university dynamic by empowering communities and researchers to jointly identify civic priorities ripe for innovation and to address these priorities as equal partners.
+Together, academic and civic partners leverage scientific and community expertise to make progress towards addressing the themes in the two tracks specified in this solicitation.

-CIVIC aims to accelerate the transition to practice of foundational research and emerging technologies into communities through civic-engaged research, while deepening cooperation and information sharing across sectors and regions.
-Whereas many community-university partnerships take years to provide tangible benefits to communities, CIVIC funds projects that pilot state-of-the-art technologies that deliver results over 12 months, following a six-month planning phase, and have the potential for lasting impact in the partnering community as well as the potential to be scaled and implemented in other communities.
+CIVIC aims to accelerate the transition to practice of foundational research and emerging technologies and approaches into communities through civic-engaged research, while deepening cooperation and information sharing across sectors and regions.
+Whereas many community-university partnerships take years to provide tangible benefits to communities, CIVIC funds projects that rapidly pilot state-of-the-art technologies and ideas over 12 months, following a six-month planning phase, and have the potential for lasting impact in the partnering community as well as the potential to be scaled and implemented in other communities.

 II.
-PROGRAM DESCRIPTION
+Program Description